Updated: November 28, 2020

 However, if we really kept score and recorded all the times when we had to make such decisions, we’ll discover that following our mind leads to better outcomes in most cases.

-Which now leads us to the ultimate question…
+This now leads us to the ultimate question…

 Should you follow your heart or your mind?